cuspaceflight/tawhiri-tools/README.md

 `dataset-stats` and `dataset-archive` may be built using `corebuild`; you want to build `main.native` in `dataset-stats/` and `archive.native` & `unpack.native` in `dataset-archive/`.

+## Deploying

+OCaml’s `BigArray` doesn’t appear to be able to create read-only maps, and so in order to map a read-only dataset, we need to create a private map.
+Turns out the kernel is a bit unhappy about us asking for 18G of memory we might end up using.
+The ~~“solution”~~ hack is to turn overcommit up to
+infinity:

+`sudo sysctl vm.overcommit_memory=1`

+(and create /etc/sysctl.d/90-tawhiri-overcommit.conf).